-Despite its incredible reputation and results, however, it’s actually very easy to get it wrong. that's when you start to bench press either inefficiently, or even dangerously if you’re making a mistake that you don’t know about.
+Despite its incredible reputation and results, however, it’s actually very easy to get it wrong.
+That’s when you start to bench press either inefficiently or even dangerously if you’re making a mistake that you don’t know about.
 Learning how to bench press correctly is something you should always do, no matter where you are in your fitness.
 It maximises your progress, minimises your risk, and makes the exercise just 100x better.

-Setting Up Your Bench Press:
+Setting Up Your Bench Press

-Position Your Bar
+1. Position Your Bar

-Equal Your Grip
+3. Equal Your Grip

 Bench Press Technique & Proper Form

-When you’re moving your arms outwards, it can be easy to think of them doing most of the work rather than your chest, so make sure that you don’t lock your elbows at the top of the repetition to prevent any unnecessary force coming from your triceps.
-To help with this, it’s often good idea to bring your arms up faster than you are back down, with the push taking 1-2 seconds, and the drop 3-4 seconds.
+When you’re moving your arms outwards, it can be easy to think of them doing most of the work rather than your chest, so make sure that you don’t lock your elbows at the top of the repetition to prevent any unnecessary force from coming from your triceps.
+To help with this, it’s often a good idea to bring your arms up faster than you are back down, with the push taking 1-2 seconds and the drop 3-4 seconds.

 Once you’ve got all of this in good working order, you’re ready to go.
-It’s always advisable to start off lifting light weights, probably around 50% of your body weight, so that you can master your technique before you try anything heavier and put yourself at risk.
+It’s always advisable to start lifting light weights, probably around 50% of your body weight, so that you can master your technique before you try anything heavier and put yourself at risk.

-If you’re not new, however, it’s also important to have someone check your form or even to film yourself in case you spot a mistake that you don’t even know you’re making, as it could be the difference between increasing the weight and tearing a pec.
+If you’re not new, however, it’s also important to have someone check your form or even film yourself to spot any mistakes that you might not even know you’re making, as it could be the difference between increasing the weight and tearing a pec.
 If you’re worried at any point, then it’s a good idea to ask a personal trainer or a medical professional how to get help.